orbs-network/ton-access-mngr/readme.md

 - `/health` healthcheck for edge, return true if atleast one protonet is serving

 ## Releases
-`v1.1.3`
+`v1.1.4`
+- atleastOneHealthy /health return from from status. not from this. live flag which gets reset `v1.1.3`
 - avoid checking my own health

 `v1.1.2`
 - gets external ip
 - update node localy